andersdra/docker-mplabx/README.md

 - Easy update of IDE + toolchains
 - Simple storage and sharing of specific environments

+As of V5.20 the installer allows for skipping 8/16/32bit headers, shrinking the size of IDE + AVRGCC from >5GB to aprox 2.09GB.

+## Getting started

+Assumes host user is in `docker` group.

-MPLAB X runs as an unprivileged user (inside container, docker daemon is always root!) with all container capabilities dropped except `mknod` which is needed for replugging to work.
+MPLAB X runs as an unprivileged user inside container, docker daemon is always root!
+All container capabilities are dropped except `mknod` which is needed for replugging of development boards/programmers to work.

 Mounts the hosts X11 socket read-only so beware, never use untrusted prebuilt images that does this.
-Assumes host user is in `docker` group.

-# Getting started

 To avoid permission problems run `./folder_structure.sh` to generate local runtime/settings folders plus a project folder.
 Keep a backup when updating the image, you will be asked what you want to import including plugins.
 **To use USB from inside the container** it is necessary that udev rules from `z99-custom-microchip.rules` are active.

 #### Adding toolchains:
-**Tools -> Options -> Embedded -> Build Tools -> Scan for Build Tools**
+Tools -> Options -> Embedded -> Build Tools -> Scan for Build Tools

 If that does not work the toolchains `/mplabx/toolchains/*/bin` folder must be manually added.

 ## Building